poliander/liftoff/README.md

 This game somehow happened after I looked at the source code of [Xavier Hosxe's "Glaxium"](http://xhosxe.free.fr/glaxium/) and tried to write a small screensaver in OpenGL.

+## Controls

+- JOYSTICKS and GAMEPADS are supported
+- MOUSE works intentionally only in menu
+- CURSOR KEYS or W/A/S/D will move your ship
+- CTRL will let your ship fire its little guns
+- F12 toggles frame rate display
+- ESCAPE quits the game at any time

 ## Build

 ### Requirements